garygriswold/Bible.js/README.md

 Repository Structure
 --------------------

 Library - This is the common javascript library.
-Each project contains a shell script that copies all of the files that it needs from this Library.
+Most projects contain a shell script that copies all of the files that they need from this Library.

 Publisher - This project prepares copies of the Bible for publication.
 It takes as input a USX package from the Digital Bible Library and produces a SQLite database of the content, concordance, and table of contents in the form needed by the App.